Your Digital Resource Library

 It's a new era of work and the same concepts that promote a healthier workforce are the ones that will also set organizations apart as a place people WANT to work.
 Read on for ways to better support your current and future workforces.

-Check out the recent articles and blog posts below for resources on everything from how to maximize your Employee Assistance Program (EAP), how to talk about current events in the office, specific highlights on the tech industry, and more.
+Check out the articles and blog posts below for resources on everything from how to maximize your Employee Assistance Program (EAP), how to talk about current events in the office, specific highlights on the tech industry, and more.

 We always say that talking about mental health is hard, but can be especially so in the workplace.
-So whether it's in honor of Pride month or all year long, it's important for your organization to find ways to specifically support your LGBTQ+ employees.
+So whether it's in honor of Pride month or all year long, it's important for your organization to find ways to specifically support your LGBTQIA+ employees.

 The following articles have been developed in partnership with leading industry associations such as the CIASP (Construction Industry Alliance for Suicide Prevention), Construction Executive, Construction Financial Management Association, and more.

-Download our editable press release template to announce how you're partnering with MindWise to prioritize education, awareness, and support for mental health and substance use in support of Mental Health Awareness Month or modify for use anytime of the year. *To edit the template, download it to your desktop and open it from there.
+Download our editable press release template and/or MindWise partner logo to announce how you're partnering with us to prioritize action, education, awareness, and support for Mental Health Month.

 We're sharing the real-life stories and mental health experiences of men's mental health across different ages, races, and sexual orientations.